newKeating/FS-techdegree-project9-Create-a-Gallery-App-With-React/README.md

 # TeamTreehouse FullStack JavaScript Techdegree Project9
-# Using Gulp to Build a Frontend-Website
+# Create a Gallery App with React

 ## About this Project